interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 ### Idempotence

-Idempotent requests ensure each side effect, such as performing a settlement, only happens once, even though the same request may be called multiple times.
-For example, if a request to send a settlement fails due to a network connection error, [idempotence](https://en.wikipedia.org/wiki/Idempotence) prevents a client from accidentally triggering multiple settlements when it retries the request.
+Idempotent requests ensure each side effect only happens once, even though the same request may be called multiple times.
+For example, if a request to perform a settlement fails due to a network connection error, [idempotence](https://en.wikipedia.org/wiki/Idempotence) prevents a client from accidentally triggering multiple settlements when it retries the request.

 #### Performing idempotent requests

-Each distinct operation, such as each request to settle, must have an idempotency key, or globally unique string.
-This key MUST be derived from a cryptographically secure source of randomness to avoid collisions, such as a v4 UUID.
-Clients MUST provide this key within an `Idempotency-Key: <key>` header in all POST requests.
+Requests to settle or requests to credit incoming settlements MUST include an idempotency key, or globally unique string, within an `Idempotency-Key: <key>` header.
+To avoid collisions, this key MUST be derived from a cryptographically secure source of randomness, such as a v4 UUID.

 #### Recommended retry behavior